felixlopz/hubrise-test-task/content/apps/talabat/en/overview.md

 ## Prerequisites

-To establish a connection between Talabat and HubRise, you must have an existing Talabat account.
+To establish a connection between Talabat and HubRise, your restaurant must be a Talabat partner.